Free meals ready to be served in infant schools

 The government has provided £1bn to meet the costs of the meals, which are available to all pupils without means testing, over the next two years.

-The free meals are available to pupils in the first three years of school.'No kitchen'
+The free meals are available to pupils in the first three years of school.

 In addition, it has made £150m available to improve kitchen and dining facilities, plus an extra £22.5m for small schools.